chaos-polymtl/lethe/doc/source/parameters/dem/insertion_info.rst

 ---------------------
 File
 ---------------------
 The ``file`` insertion method insert particles in a similar way to the ``list`` insertion method.
-The main difference between these two methods is the option to use an external file provided by the ``insertion file`` parameter.
+The main difference between these two methods is the option to use an external file provided by the ``insertion file name`` parameter.
 This parameter is set at ``particles.input`` by default.
 This file has to follow this structure:

 .. code-block:: text